What Leaders Need to Know About Organizational Subcultures

 Sometimes, these variations are so substantial that they create an entirely new culture.
 These mini-environments are known as subcultures.

 It can be worrying to have teams that work outside of your organizational culture.
 After all, 78% of CEOs say that their culture is a core part of their company's value.
 You don’t always need to worry about subcultures, though – they’re a natural part of office life.
-But you do have to be aware of how subcultures emerge and how they play a role in your strategy.
+But you do have to be aware of how employee subcultures emerge and how they play a role in your strategy.

 Most importantly, you have to make sure that these subcultures don’t become counter-cultures, which can be a big problem for leaders.